Pohořelice: Economy

 Viticulture has a long tradition here.
 Pohořelice lies in the Mikulovská wine sub-region.

+Transport

+The D52 motorway, which further continues as the I/52 road (part of the European route E461 from Brno to the Czech-Austrian border in Mikulov), passes through the town.

 Sights

 The landmark of Pohořelice is the Church of Saint James the Great.
 It is a three-nave Gothic church, which was gradually built from 1290 to 1580.
 Renaissance modifications were made in 1668.

 A baroque monument is the Paar's Manor House in the centre of the town. it was built at the end of the 17th century.
 Today the building belongs to the school complex.

 Leopoldsruhe is a Baroque hunting manor house, built for Leopold of Dietrichstein in 1747.
 It is an architecturally valuable monument.